The psychological dimension of aging that often gets overlooked

 The Numbers

-A meta-analysis of 70 studies involving over 3.4 million participants found that:
+Findings from a meta-analysis of 70 studies involving over 3.4 million participants showed that:

 - Social isolation increased mortality risk by 29%